hed-standard/hed-examples/hedcode/matlab_scripts/README.md

 These scripts access HED Rest services.
-They rely on the HED online services to be running somewhere, either on a local Docker module or remotely.
+They rely on the HED online services to be running somewhere, either in a local Docker module or remotely.

 Access to the HED services are also available online through the [**HED Online Tools**](https://hedtools.ucsd.edu/hed).